 What are OKRs in sales?

-Objectives and Key Results (OKRs) is a goal-setting method sales teams can use to streamline and simplify their efforts.
-Using the OKR framework, a sales team can set key objectives and each individual can determine what key results they can drive to contribute to the team’s collective goal.
+Objectives and Key Results (OKRs) is a goal-setting method that requires three things: An objective, a time period, and a list of key results.
+Using the OKR framework, a sales team can set overarching objectives.
+Each individual can then determine the key results they can contribute to the team’s collective goal.

-If a sales team is following the OKR framework to map out their priorities, they would set one overarching goal which is then broken down into smaller measurable goals called key results.
-These results should be attainable within a specific time period.
+If a sales team is following the OKR framework to map out their priorities, they would set one overarching goal.
+That overarching goal is then broken down into smaller measurable goals called key results.
+These results must be attained within a specific time period.

-Using this method, each individual on your team has buy-in when setting organizational goals and knows exactly what each individual should be doing to support the team’s broader objectives.
+Using the OKR method, each individual on your team has buy-in when setting organizational goals and knows exactly what they should be doing to support the team’s broader objectives.